Betsy DeVos Was A Disgrace On “60 Minutes” But It Doesn’t Matter

 Of course, one major difference between Betsy DeVos and Sarah Palin is popularity.
 Palin came in like a wrecking ball, winning a lot of conservative fans instantly at the Republican National Convention.
 When the Couric interview aired, it was a big comedown.
 Betsy DeVos, on the other hand, has never been popular.
 Her confirmation hearing was widely protested and she has gone on to bear the distinction of being the most hated of Trump’s cabinet secretaries, another thing she was asked about on 60 Minutes.
 The revelation that she can’t answer simple questions about education won’t magically disqualify her from a job a majority of Americans thought she should never have had.
 Why, that would require some integrity on the part of the Republican Congress!
 All it will do is remind people of how angry they got when DeVos couldn’t answer simple questions about education during her confirmation hearing back in early 2017, and how nothing came of that outrage either.

-Why bother appealing to anyone in the government to remove DeVos and replacing her with someone who isn’t grotesquely unqualified?
+Why bother appealing to anyone in the government to remove DeVos and replace her with someone who isn’t grotesquely unqualified?
 Who cares?
 It’s only the education of our children.